-The GN&S Committee is responsible for assessing the performance of the Board and its Chair, the Board committees and individual Trustees on an ongoing basis.
-The GN&S Committee discussed and agreed to use the short form questionnaire with an expanded section pertaining to Board performance for 2018.
-All the Trustees completed the confidential questionnaire in early 2019.
-This questionnaire's purpose is to evaluate the effectiveness of the Board and the Board committees and suggest ideas for improving performance and results of the questionnaire were discussed at the February 2019 GN&S Committee and Board meetings.
+The Governance & ESG Committee is responsible for assessing the performance of the Board and its Chair, the Board committees and individual Trustees on an ongoing basis.
+The Governance & ESG Committee discussed and agreed to use the long form questionnaire with an expanded section pertaining to Board performance for 2019.
+All the Trustees completed the confidential questionnaire in early 2020.
+This questionnaire's purpose is to evaluate the effectiveness of the Board and the Board committees and suggest ideas for improving performance and results of the questionnaire were discussed at the February 2020 Governance & ESG Committee and Board meetings.